shabbir-bharmal/task-binary-string-analysis-function/README.md

-# Binary String Validator
+# Binary String

 ## Overview

-The Binary String Validator is an ASP.NET MVC web application that allows users to input a binary string and determine if the string is "good" based on two key conditions:
+The Binary String is an ASP.NET MVC web application that allows users to input a binary string and determine if the string is "good" based on two key conditions:
 1. The binary string must contain an equal number of `0`s and `1`s.
 2. For every prefix of the binary string, the number of `1`s should not be less than the number of `0`s.